jbustamante35/hypoquantyl/README.md

 [ ] | Genotype    | Loads image stacks containing growing seedlings
 [ ] | Seedling    | Represents a single seedling throughout a time-lapse
 [ ] | Hypocotyl   | Represents the hypocotyl portion of a single seedlings
+[ ] | CircuitJB   | Main contour of a hypocotyl, segmented by anchor points [ ] | Route       | Individual segments around a hypocotyl's contour

 ### Algorithms
 [ ] | Algorithm | Description